CDSL Share Price Target 2025 – Growth Potential & Market Outlook

 CDSL Stock Future in 2025 – Growth Potential & Risks

-Analysts have set a price target of ₹1,342.33 for CDSL, with estimates ranging between ₹1,100.00 and ₹1,510.00.
-However, some forecasts are more optimistic, projecting the share price to reach between ₹2,953 to ₹3,332 by 2025.
+Analysts have estimated a price target of ₹1,342.33, with estimates ranging from ₹1,100.00 to ₹1,510.00.
+Some predicting shares will be between ₹2,953 to ₹3,332 in 2025.

 Despite these projections, CDSL faces potential risks.
 The company’s performance is closely tied to market trends, and a slowdown in new demat account additions has raised concerns among investors.
 In the past month, CDSL’s stock has declined by 29%, with a 16% drop following its quarterly earnings report on January 25, 2025.
 Additionally, the stock’s current price-to-earnings multiple of 48.28 is higher than its 10-year average of 36.46, indicating potential overvaluation.